Varla Eagle One: Blistering Speed and Insane Range on a Budget

 Range

 This could be the ultimate commuter scooter.
-It really all depends on how far you need to go each day.
+It all depends on how far you need to go each day.
 If I was looking for a commuter scooter and my round trip to and from work was under 30 miles, the Eagle One would be at the top of my list.

-Again, I’m really impressed with the range of this scooter.
+Again, I’m impressed with the range of this scooter.
 If you want a dual-motor electric scooter, you won’t be disappointed.

 Braking

-The Eagle One has a hand brake lever on the right and left side of the handlebars to engage the dual hydraulic brake and ABS system which ensures maximum stopping power.
-Obviously, one brake lever is for the front wheel and the other is for the rear brakes.
+The Eagle One has a hand brake lever on the right and left side of the handlebars to engage the dual hydraulic brake and ABS system, which ensures maximum stopping power.
+Obviously, one brake lever is for the front wheel, and the other is for the rear brakes.

 One of the other added benefits of the dual hydraulic brake on the Eagle One is the fact the braking system is sealed.
-This means you can ride offroad without fearing that you’re going to mess up your brakes.
+This means you can ride off without fearing that you’re going to mess up your brakes.
 Cheap scooter models use disc brakes which can get ruined quickly from off-road riding.

 Practically, unless I am riding in crazy fast beast scooter mode (gear 3, two motors on turbo mode), I generally only use the rear brake and can stop the scooter in approximately 12 fees.